 Tim Greenfield - Programme Leader

 Tim Greenfield has spent much of his career as a journalist working on regional newspapers in the UK.
 He spent five years working for a national newspaper in Bermuda, taking on many roles during that time role.
-He has also worked as a freelance journalist, taking on PR, news, and magazine commissions.School Staff List
+He has also worked as a freelance journalist, taking on PR, news, and magazine commissions.Academic Staff List

 We want you to have all the information you need to make an informed decision on where and what you want to study.
 To help you choose the course that’s right for you, we aim to bring to your attention all the important information you may need.
 Our What You Need to Know page offers detailed information on key areas including contact hours, assessment, optional modules, and additional costs.